By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Permanent Partial Disability Awards

-Once you reach maximum medical improvement (MMI), your doctor will assign an impairment rating.
-For herniated discs without surgery, permanent partial disability ratings typically range from 5-25% whole person impairment under the AMA Guides to the Evaluation of Permanent Impairment.
-These ratings translate to lump-sum settlements commonly ranging from $10,000 to $100,000, depending on your impairment rating, state formulas, wage level, and occupation.
+Once you hit maximum medical improvement (MMI), your doctor assigns an impairment rating.
+Non-surgical herniated discs usually get 5-25% whole person impairment under the AMA Guides.
+That translates to lump-sum settlements between $10,000 and $100,000—depending on your rating, state formula, wages, and job type.

 Total Settlement Value

-State law is the single biggest factor in determining your settlement.
-Each state uses different formulas, caps, and calculation methods:
+State law is the biggest variable.
+Different formulas, different caps, different calculation methods:

 Your Impairment Rating